 Even though most of iPod models such as iPod Classic, Shuffle, Nano has retired from market, only the iPod Touch with larger screen remains in production, there are still a fair amount of people prefer to sync and enjoy music on those tiny devices, especially on iPod Shuffle or Classic.
 However, many Apple Music users may find it seems not possible to sync their Apple Music tracks to iPod Shuffle/ Classic /Nano, as Apple needs WiFi to authenticate an Apple Music subscription, and these iPod models aren’t built with WiFi capabilities.
 Really frustrating, isn’t it?

 However, things changed with the coming out of some professional Apple Music to iPod Converters.
 With the help of such tools, we can easily convert any Apple Music to MP3 or other widely used formats and transfer to iPod for playback.
-Here we meet NoteBurner Apple Music Converter, a smart Apple Music to iPod converter which can remove DRM from Apple Music songs and playlists and convert Apple Music files, audiobooks, or other downloaded music from iTunes or Apple Music to MP3, FLAC, AAC or WAV format.
+Here we meet NoteBurner Apple Music Converter, a smart Apple Music to iPod converter which can record Apple Music songs and playlists and convert Apple Music files, audiobooks, or other downloaded music from iTunes or Apple Music to MP3, FLAC, AAC, AIFF, or WAV format.
 And it is capable of converting any Apple Music files, iTunes audio file at 10x faster speeds with keeping lossless audio quality.

-Launch NoteBurner Apple Music Converter and click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from Apple Music.
+Launch NoteBurner Apple Music Converter and click the button "+ Add" to add music, it will pop up a window, which will show you all of the songs you have downloaded from Apple Music.
 You can choose any song you want to convert.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
-After conversion, click the "History" button in the main interface to find the output audio.
+After conversion, click the "Converted" button to find the output audio.
 And then launch iTunes or Syncios to transfer these converted Apple Music songs to your iPod for streaming.